maxgio92/notes/content/notes/program-execution-environment.md

 So, when a new variable of 4 bytes is declared, the stack pointer will be decreased by 4 bytes too.

-For, considering a C function that declare a local variable:
+For instance, considering a C function that declare a local variable:

 ``` c
 void myFunction() {